 Successful candidates will demonstrate a good understanding of teaching and learning within a secondary school setting.

-Candidates will demonstrate knowledge of Chemistry in the science curriculum.
+You will need to demonstrate knowledge of chemistry in the science curriculum.
 As a science teacher you will also have some capability in biology and physics.